joannaleecy/joannaleecy/index.md

 ---

-## The Moment I Found AI
+## Advancing AI With Purpose

-I was set on med school — drawn to the idea of helping people and understanding how the body works.
-I worked hard, got the grades… but life had other ideas.

-Electrical Engineering wasn’t where I thought I’d end up, but it opened a door I hadn’t expected.
-That’s where I discovered control systems — guiding real-world behavior through feedback and adjustment.
-The logic behind them felt elegant and purposeful.
-I loved how math could not only explain something — but help shape and refine it.

-Then came AI, especially neural networks, and everything shifted.
-It was like modeling the brain through data.
-What fascinated me most was how AI could uncover patterns in massive datasets and use them to guide smarter decisions.
+I initially set my sights on medical school, inspired by the idea of helping people and fascinated by how the human body works.
+I worked hard, earned the grades, and was ready to pursue that path — but life had other plans.
+Electrical Engineering wasn’t where I expected to land, yet it opened a door I hadn’t imagined.
+That’s where I discovered control systems: the art of guiding real-world behavior through feedback and adjustment.
+The elegance and purpose behind that logic captivated me.
+I loved how mathematics could not only explain phenomena but also shape and refine them.
+My journey then led me to artificial intelligence and neural networks.
+To me, they felt like modeling the brain through data.
+What intrigued me most was how AI could uncover hidden patterns within massive datasets and transform them into smarter decisions.

-The blend of math, optimization, pattern recognition — and that feeling of intellectual harmony — made it all click.
-It still does.
+Today, I see AI as a powerful force for progress.
+I believe it can achieve even more for the global good of humanity, and I’m committed to contributing to that future.